Filipanderssondev/Monitoring_of_virtual_machines/README.md

 * `--pid=host` - The container will share the host process ID namespace.
 Without this option, the container would only see its own processes, and none of the host processes. <br>
 * `-v /:/host:ro,rslave` - Mounts the host filesystem `/` into the container at `/host`. `ro` means read-only and `rslave` is a mount propagation option, allowing mount events from the host to propagate into the host.
 If a new filesystem are mounted onto the host, node_exporter will now be able to cleanly spot it. <br>
 * `-p 9100:9100` - Port mapping [host]:[container].
 * `--path.rootfs=/host` - Is not a podman option.
-It's passed directly to node_exporter, stating that the root filesystem is located at `/host` and not `/`. <br>
+It's passed directly to node exporter, stating that the root filesystem is located at `/host` and not `/`. <br>

+Recommended for Docker (converted to podman): https://github.com/prometheus/node_exporter?tab=readme-ov-file#docker

-Instead of using Podman directly, we'll create a playbook that deploys node_exporter on all hosts with uniform configuration.
+Instead of using Podman directly, we'll create a playbook that deploys node_exporter on all hosts.

 > [PLACEHOLDER]
 > <br>